enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 Note here the introduction of a new function : the **value function** $V$.
 Basically, $V(t,x)$ tells you how much you are going to pay if, starting from $x$ at time $T$, you apply until the end an optimal strategy $\alpha^\star$ (we like to put stars on things that are optimal : $\alpha^\star$ denotes an optimal strategy, so that $V(t,x)=J(t,x,\alpha^\star)$).

-Euh... can you give me some examples ?
+Humm...can you give me an example ?
 ==
 __A toy example : An eagle an a bird__